-A decision by a Jury may be appealed by the parties involved in the jury meeting when they consider that an injustice has been made against them and/or fresh evidence has been made available that may alter the decision of the Jury.
+A decision by a Jury may be appealed by the parties involved in the Jury meeting when they consider that an injustice has been made against them and/or fresh evidence has been made available that may alter the decision of the Jury.

-A driver can also appeal:

-- a penalty imposed against him

-without the prior lodging of a protest, but only if this was not possible, because the race jury has had dissolved itself before or within the protest period.
+A driver can also appeal a penalty, imposed against him without the prior lodging of a protest, but only if this was not possible, because the race Jury has been dismissed before or within the protest period.